KyleFPhillips/Portfolio/README.md

 -Nonlinear Systems
 -Final year dissertation (Focusing on Neural Networks/Machine Learning)

-This portfolio contains elements of these modules plus some extra areas I have tried.
+This portfolio contains elements of these modules plus some extra areas I have looked into.